 The interest of the Company's subsidiaries in the Kyzyloi Field, Akkulka Block and Kul-Bas Block are represented by contracts and licenses with Kazakhstan governmental agencies (the "Kazakh Contracts") which grant the holder the exploration and production rights over a defined area.
 Ownership of the land covered by the Kazakh Contracts remains with the relevant governmental agencies.
 The Kazakh Contracts to which the Company's subsidiaries are a party, and pursuant to which a licence(s) is granted to the Company's subsidiaries, are subject to certain conditions, including minimum expenditure and reimbursement requirements, and requirements to minimum contributions to socio-economic development funds.
 In addition, the Kazakh Contracts are subject to periodic renewal.
-While the Company expects that the Kazakh Contracts may not be renewed in the ordinary course throughout the life of the relevant area, there is a risk that the Kazakh Contracts may not be renewed on a timely basis or may not be renewed on terms satisfactory to the Company.
+While the Company expects that the Kazakh Contracts will be renewed in the ordinary course throughout the life of the relevant area, there is a risk that the Kazakh Contracts may not be renewed on a timely basis or may not be renewed on terms satisfactory to the Company.
 There is also a risk that prior renewals or extensions of the Kazakh Contracts may be challenged by third parties as a result of delayed renewals or extensions.
-Moreover, as any transfer of the Kazakh Contracts are subject to cartain contracts in the future or use the Kazakh Contracts as a security for future borrowing may be restricted.
+Moreover, as any transfer of the Kazakh Contracts requires governmental consent, the ability of the Company to transfer the Kazakh Contracts in the future or use the Kazakh Contracts as a security for future borrowing may be restricted.
 There is also a risk that governmental agencies may seek compensation for foregone revenue resulting from prior delays in execution of certain of the Kazakh Contracts, including the Kyzyloi Field Licence and Production Contract.